rocsea0626/receipt_uploader/README.md

 Temporary files will be created then deleted when tests complete:
 - unit test: all unit test cases are defined within each module's folder.
 - integration test: defined in `main_test.go` and it starts a server on localhost.
-- stress test: defined in `stress_test.go` and multiple requests are send to a localhost server at the same time.
+- stress test: defined in `stress_test.go` and it simulates scenario that 100 clents uploading and downloading at same time.

 ## System design and specifications